DistrictOfJoban/JCM-Docs/docs/players/blocks/train_model_e44.md

 <blockquote>The dream train model every rail fan would want to obtain at any cost - AozoraSky</blockquote>

-An **E44 Train Model** is a decoration block in Joban Client Mod, representing a 1:87 HO scale E44 train model
+An **E44 Train Model** is a decorative block in Joban Client Mod, representing a 1:87 HO scale E44 train model

 ## Crafting Recipe
 !!! note